A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 1. Verification of Control Wiring

-The first step is to meticulously check the control wiring for correct connections, continuity, and insulation resistance (IR) values.
-This ensures that the control circuit operates smoothly and reliably.
+Meticulously inspect control wiring for correct connections, continuity, and insulation resistance (IR) values.
+This ensures reliable control circuit operation.

 2. Manual Operation